dssi-vst

 dssi-vst requires Wine libraries for Windows compatibility, and is therefore best obtained directly from a Linux distribution repository that can provide all of the required libraries at the time of installation.
 Installing dssi-vst without a distribution package can be quite tricky to do.

-dssi-vst is free, open source software written by Chris Cannam.
+dssi-vst is free, open source software.
 It is distributed under the GNU General Public License, with a special exception to permit redistributing it in binary form when built with the non-free Steinberg VST SDK.
 (The default build does not use the non-free SDK, and so is completely GPL.)
-No proprietary license is available.

 Note: Steinberg and VST are registered trademarks of Steinberg Media Technologies GmbH and are used here for informational purposes only.
 No relationship or endorsement is implied.